OlexOlex/TPE-Module/README.md

 * Nearly everything of the website as well as the WIFI options can be **customized by 2 configuration files** on the integrated primitive filesystem (sadly / luckily not like a USB-stick, you need an easy to use free Java software for access: ESPlorer)
 * Supports many **custom sequences for vibrators** (at least 5 - limited only by NodeMCUs buffer size of 1460 Byte for each output IP packet.
 This might change in newer versions to even smaller packets) Each sequence is a file in the filesystem with a simple and easy format, available sequence files are autodetected on boot.
 Name these files as you want the sequences to be shown in the drop down menus
 * Runs at least for **13 hours idling** (WIFI acesspoint running, connected to a WIFI network, a few website requests) with a 3,7V 1200mAh LiPo battery (uses approx. 90mA in idle).
 It might last longer if it does not provide an accesspoint
-* Turns on on 1 sec button press, you can **turn it off on the website only** - or build it yourself with a common switch to turn it on and off
+* Turns on on 1 sec button press, you can **turn it off on the website only** - or customize it by using a switch to turn it on and off
-* Tick "Turn all off" and then "Set values" it to turn all outputs off
+* Tick "Turn all off" and then press "Set values" to turn all outputs off (kind of lazy off or "emergency off")
 * Configurable **password protection** (enable it by defining a password in the server config file, for disabling password protection make the line defining it a comment)
 * **86x51x21,5mm** in size - smaller than a pack of cigaretts.
 Depending on your skills and the features you want your module to have, you can build it in different cases.
 * "Status" page that shows you (roughly!) the current battery voltage and lets you turn off the module
-* Access it in the local network at its IP, http://[your configured servername here] or its "node-XXXXX" name if the registering of the server name did not work, or 192.168.4.1 if your device is connected to the modules' accesspoint
+* Access it in the local network at its IP, http://[your configured servername here] or its "node-XXXXX" name if the registering of the host name did not work, or http://192.168.4.1 if your device is connected to the modules' accesspoint
-* Sockets provide ground, battery voltage and the signal (on = tied to ground, max 0.5A each, max ~3A until the battery protection turns off power, off = no potential) when the module is turned on, so you can permanently power external modules/cirquits if needed, or run a motor directly between the signal line and the battery voltage line
+* Sockets provide ground, battery voltage and the signal (on = tied to ground, max 0.5A each, max ~3A alltogether until the battery protection turns off power. off = no potential) when the module is turned on, so you can permanently **power external modules/cirquits if needed**, or **run a motor directly** between the signal line and the battery voltage line
 * Charge it and access the integrated file system by the integrated usb-serial-adapter with a common **micro USB** cable
 * **Noncommercially open source** - details see Licence.txt (tl;dr: No guarantees on anything, use at your own risk, if you think it's good, buy me a beer when we meet or be a good guy in general.
 In case you want to use it commercially, contact me and we'll find an agreement)
 * Material cost: **~14€** for me when buying the stuff in China.
 I bought it at Aliexpress and then waited for 1.5 Months for most of the items to arrive.
 Two never arrived, I got a refund and got them somewhere else, that is why the ULN2003 module is replaced by a single ULN2003A Chip in the Photos.
 I got a cheap offer for the battery, you might have to pay 2-3€ more.
 A list of the parts is in an OpenOffice spreadsheet in the Hardware+Chassis directory, Ebay and other sources might be good sources as well)
 * **Relatively easy to build, most parts are premanufactured ready-to-use-modules**, the connectors are common 3.5mm stereo jacks
-* Any simple 3-4V device with a remote control on a cable can easily be converted to fit this module (and if you add a socket to the original remote control, you can still plug it back)
+* Any simple 3-4V vibrating device with a remote control on a cable can easily be converted to fit this module (and if you solder a socket to the original remote control, you can still use the device with the original remote control )

 ### Disadvantages:
-* If a browser splits an HTTP-POST request in multiple packets (one the HTTP-request, one containing the POST-parameters) it might nor work (quickfix for you might be to change a forms request type from POST to GET at two places where the code returns a webpage)
+* If a browser splits an HTTP-POST request to multiple packets (one the HTTP-request, one containing the POST-parameters) it might not work or need a page reload after every request to display the current settings (quickfix for you might be to change a forms request type from POST to GET at two places where the code returns a webpage)
 * It sometimes takes a while until the router knows the device under its configured name, so it might take some time until you can access it at http://[your configured servername here] - once NodeMCU behaviour seems to have changed at that point as well

 ### Minor "not as perfect as it could be" properties: